RTXteam/RTX-KG2/mediKanren/README.md

 Next, download the indexes from [here](https://s3-us-west-2.amazonaws.com/rtx-kg2-public/kg2_indexes.tar.gz) and extract the files into the above mentioned `mediKanren/biolink/data/rtx_kg2` directory.

+### Run mediKanren

-Then, navigate back to `/mediKanren/biolink` and make a copy of the `config.defaults.scm` named `config.scm` so that we don't edit `config.defaults.scm` as per the warning message at the top of the file.
+Navigate back to `/mediKanren/biolink` and make a copy of the `config.defaults.scm` named `config.scm` so that we don't edit `config.defaults.scm` as per the warning message at the top of the file.

 In `config.scm` at the top there will be a few lines (starting at line 3) adding the databases:
 ```